CSD-Public/stonix/README.txt

   robust GUI built in.
 The GUI is implemented in PyQt.
 Many platform packages will not express a dependecy on PyQt due to the GUI's optional nature.

-  At the present time (revision 0.8.16) the following platforms are used for development and test: Red Hat Enterprise Linux v6 and v7.
+  At the present time (revision 0.9.2) the following platforms are used for development and test: Red Hat Enterprise Linux v6 and v7.
 Fedora Linux v20 &
   21. OpenSuSE 12.2.
 Debian (stable).
 Ubuntu 14.04.
 CentOS v7.
-Apple OS X v10.9
+Apple's OS X
-  and v 10.10.
+  Mavericks 10.9, OS X Yosemite 10.10, and OS X El Capitan 10.11.
   Close derivitaves of these Operating Systems should be well supported, more distant cousins less so.

 1. Documentation
 ----------------